enthought/mayavi/docs/source/mayavi/filters.rst

    :PointToCellData:
-          Does the inverse of the CellToPointData filter: converts data located on the points to data locaed on the cells.
+          Does the inverse of the CellToPointData filter: converts data located on the points to data located on the cells.

    :PolyDataNormals:
           Computes normals from input data.
 This gives meshes a